sab148/MiSaTo-dataset/README.md

 </div>

+Current state:
 - Quantum Mechanics: 19443 ligands, curated and refined
-- Molecular Dynamics: 16972 simulated protein-ligand structures, 10 ns
+- Molecular Dynamics: 16972 simulated protein-ligand structures, 10 ns each
-- AI: pytorch dataloaders, base line models for MD and QM
+- AI: pytorch dataloaders, 2 base line models for MD and QM

 More details in the paper.